AndresPistocchi/AWS-IAM-Security-Detection-Project/LAB.md

 A beginner-friendly AWS security hardening project that sets up foundational security controls and automates misconfiguration checks using Python (boto3).

-This project is part of my AppSec/Security Engineering learning path.
+This project is part of my AppSec/Security Engineering/Automation learning path.

 ---